 Missionaries of charity’s Mother’s house which is a place of tourist attraction was founded by Mother Teressa herself in 1950 with an aim for the relentless & selfless service towards the mankind, especially for the homeless peoples & orphans.
 Mother Teressa was the recipient of the Nobel Peace Prize & ‘Bharat Ratna’.
 Mother Teressa was declared Saint by the Vatican.
 After Mother’s death, she was laid to rest in a tomb inside this house.
 This place is now being considered a holy place & one of the tourist places in Kolkata.
 Mother House is located near Ripon Street in Central Kolkata.
 A small museum attached to Mother’s House is maintaining some of the memories of Mother Teressa like her used sandals, dinner bowl, sari, crucifix, rosary & others.
 Mother Teressa’s work has been spread over 133 countries with more than 500 centers globally.

 popularly known as ‘Taramandal’ a tourist spot at the heart of the city.
 It is the 2nd largest planetarium in the world.
 Its’ architecture looks like Buddhist Stupa at Sanchi.
 This science piece of structure is entirely dedicated to Astronomy, space science & astrophysics.
-Daily shows & programs are being conducted in languages in a different slot.
-This is one of the most visit tourist places in Kolkata, especially with young mass.
+Daily shows & programs are being conducted in languages in different slots.
+This is one of the most visited tourist places in Kolkata, especially with young masses.
 It has unveiled its’ new look after the renovation in 2017.

 This 40-acre spiritual piece of land was founded by great philosopher & saint Swami Vivekananda, the principal disciple of Ramakrishna Paramhansa.
 This Math is the global headquarter of Ramakrishna order.
 It is comprised of the main Mandirof Thakur Ramakrishna, a museum & shrines of Maa Sarada & other holy saints of Ramakrishna order.
 The spiritualism & scenic beauty of this Math make it one of the important tourist places near Kolkata.
 The main temple’s architecture was influenced by several religions & architectures.
 Is on the bank of the Ganges, one can see the Dakhshineswar temple on the other side of the river from this Math.
 Sandhya Arati(evening prayer) is one of the major attractions over here.